Alkaabi907/project-week2-/README.md

-# 🚗 CarSnap - Buy & Sell Cars Like Instagram
+# 🚗 CarSnap - Buy & Sell Cars

 CarSnap is a full-stack web app where users can post, edit, and delete car listings — similar to how Instagram works, but focused on car sales.
 Built with Express.js, MongoDB, and JSX views using the MVC architecture.